-GPS 2024 will also include investment in infrastructure to reverse recent speed-limit reductions where it is safe to do so, enabling people to get to where they need to go quickly and safely.
-This includes the NZTA increasing speed limits to 110 km/h on roads that are engineered to that safety standard.
+GPS 2024 also includes investment to reverse recent speed-limit reductions, enabling people to get to where they need to go quickly and safely.
+This includes making it easier for the NZTA to increase speed limits to 110 km/h on roads that are engineered to that safety standard.